The Bottom Line

 - Movie mode: 720p HD video

 Guide Review - Sony Cyber-shot DSC-H70 Review

 Compared to other cameras in its price range, the H70's image quality is very good, especially in an area where sub-$200 cameras typically struggle -- indoor flash photos.
 The H70's built-in flash is pretty small, but it still works extremely well.
-You'll rarely have a washed-out flash photo, and the camera does a nice job, even on close-up flash photos.
+You'll rarely have a washed-out flash photo, and I found in my Sony H70 review that the camera does a nice job, even on close-up flash photos.